-(a) the time period covered by the tests of controls and its relation to the as-of date of the certifying officers' assessment of the issuer's ICFR;

-(b) the scope of the examination and applications covered and the controls tested; and

-(c) the results of the tests of controls and the service auditor's opinion on the operating effectiveness of controls.
+- the time period covered by the tests of controls and its relation to the as-of date of the certifying officers' assessment of the issuer's ICFR; - (b) the scope of the examination and applications covered and the controls tested; and - the results of the tests of controls and the service auditor's opinion on the operating effectiveness of controls.

-8.3.
-Elapsed time between date of a service auditor's report and date of certificate
+Elapsed time between date of a service auditor's report and date of certificate 8.3.

 If a significant period of time has elapsed between the time period covered by the tests of controls in a service auditor's report and the date of the certifying officer's assessment of ICFR, the certifying officers should consider whether the service organization's controls have changed subsequent to the period covered by the service auditor's report.
 The service organization might communicate certain changes such as changes in its personnel or changes in reports or other data that it provides.
 Changes might also be indicated by errors identified in the service organization's processing.
-If the certifying officers identify changes and consider the need for additional procedures.
+If the certifying officers identify changes in the service organization's controls, they should evaluate the effect of these changes and consider the need for additional procedures.
 These might include obtaining further information from the service organization, performing procedures at the service organization, or requesting that a service auditor perform specified procedures.